Fincer/nvidia-xrun/README.md

 - Dry-run support is removed.
 Maybe added later.

 - Not good support for user-specific `.nvidia-xinitrc` files

-### Correct permissions for nvidia-xrun

-You may need to check that `nvidia-xrun` has `4755` permissions. `4` stands for [SUID sticky bit](https://www.linuxnix.com/suid-set-suid-linuxunix/).
-In addition, `nvidia-xrun` should be owned by root.
-NOTE: Programs like graphical environments are still executed as regular user.

 ### Additional requirements - ttyecho